-Pupils are given homework each week and we ask parents to ensure that this is completed to a high standard.
+Pupils are given a homework grid each fortnight and we ask parents to ensure that this is completed to a high standard.

-Children in Year 2 and Year 6 are given extra 'mastery sessions' after school.
+Children in Year 2 and Year 6 are given extra 'mastery sessions' either before or after school.

 Assessments of your child's progress are made regularly so the teacher always knows where each child is in his/her learning and what their next steps are.
-The Class Teacher and Head Teacher meet regularly in Pupil Progress Meetings.
+The Class Teacher, Head of School and Executive Head teacher meet regularly in Pupil Progress Meetings.
 Feedback on the success of interventions is provided.

-Each term there is a formal parent/teacher meeting to discuss your child's progress and attainment and at the end of the year a written report is sent home
+Each term there is a formal parent/teacher meeting to discuss your child's progress and attainment and at the end of the year a written report is sent home.